sephhhh/apollo-exercise/README.md

 # 3. In a new terminal tab – start the frontend from the frontend folder
 cd frontend
 npm install
-ng serve
+npm install -g @angular/cli   #if angular not installed ng serve
 # → Frontend runs on http://localhost:4200
 ```